 The CDC has created initiatives to educate the public about reducing these effects.
-They have released the “Be Antibiotics Aware” campaign in an effort to help improve antibiotic prescribing and use.
+They have released the “Be Antibiotics Aware” in an effort to help improve antibiotic prescribing and use.

 Clinicians are encouraged to reinforce the downsides of antibiotic use to patients.